doverunner/doverunner-multi-drm-flutter-sdk/README.md

 ### pallycon-drm-sdk
-- `pallycon-drm-sdk` is a SDK that provides an interface to use PallyCon services in flutter.
+- `pallycon-drm-sdk` is a SDK that provides an interface to use DoveRunner services in flutter.
   - Provides download and streaming playback functions on Android through `PallyCon Widevine Android SDK`.
   - Provides download and streaming playback functions on iOS through `PallyCon FPS iOS SDK`.
 - For more details about `pallycon-drm-sdk`, please refer to the [README.md][1] file.